The Shady Side Of Miles Teller

 He almost got in a fist fight with a director

-After arriving as a stand-out in Josh Trank's out-of-control party pic Project X, it wasn't too surprising Teller was invited to re-team with the director once Trank was given the helm of the Fantastic Four reboot.
+After arriving as a stand-out in the out-of-control party pic Project X, Miles Teller stepped into a pretty big role when he was cast in Josh Trank's Fantastic Four reboot as Reed Richards.
 But their professional relationship quickly soured on the set of the production, as the director was reportedly way too tough on the thesps, with Teller refusing to take it.

 He made sure everyone knew how he got canned from La La Land